Dagger linear logic for categorical quantum mechanics: Introduction

-A mixed unitary category (MUC) is a strong $\dagger$-Frobenius functor $M: \U \to \X$, which has domain a small unitary category and codomain the core of an ``large'' $\dagger$-isomix category.
-One may think of the unitary category acting on the larger category, much as a field $K$ acts on a $K$-algebra as scalars.
+A mixed unitary category (MUC) is a strong $\dagger$-isomix functor $M: \U \to \C$, which has domain a ``small'' unitary category (the unitary core) and codomain of a ``large'' $\dagger$-isomix category.
+A mixed unitary category can be represented schematically as follows:

+One may think of the unitary category as acting on the larger category, much as a field $K$ acts on a $K$-algebra as scalars.
 Expressing these categories in this manner allows an obvious notion of functor as a square of $\dagger$-Frobenius functors, whose component on the unitary categories preserves unitary structure, and which commutes up to a linear natural isomorphism.
-An important objective of these notes was to establish the functorial properties of these settings; the ability to move functorially between the different examples of these settings allows one to see, on the one hand, important relationships between examples and, on the other, the naturality of constructions.

-The fact that the unitary category sits in the core of a mix unitary category allows one to mimic, for example, the ${\sf CP}^\infty$ construction \cite{CH16} in a way which displays some interesting features.
-To start with the ancillary objects must now necessarily be chosen from the unitary category and these can be supposed to be an essentially small class (with respect to unitary maps) even if the overall category is large (which seems to happen in examples).
-Although all this is beyond the scope of these notes -- but planned for future notes -- the resulting category is under certain reasonable assumptions a MUC which has environment structure \cite{Coecke10} in a suitable sense.
-Furthermore, In the presence of duals the whole construction can be made functorial.

-These notes end by exploring some examples.
-These, in particular, show how to generate MUCs with both trivial and non-trivial unitary structure.
+For any $\dagger$-isomix category one can build a unitary category by collecting the ``pre-unitary'' objects which are in the core.
+This give a way of generating a mixed unitary category from a $\dagger$-isomix category, which we call the unitary construction.

-An important example is the $*$-autonomous category of finiteness modules (or matrices) over the complex numbers \cite{Ehrhard}.
+We have provided examples throughout the text.
+An important example, closely related to traditional CQM, is the $*$-autonomous category of ``finiteness matrices'', ${\sf FMat}(\C)$, over the complex numbers \cite{Ehr05} (see Example \ref{Sec: Finiteness matrices}).
 Here the maps are infinite dimensional matrices whose support is carefully controlled by the finiteness structure.
-The dagger on the category is given, essentially, by transposing and conjugating the matrices: on objects it is given by taking the dual finiteness space.
-Finiteness modules form an iso-mix $\dagger$-LDC which, furthermore, is $*$-autonomous.
-An object is in the core if and only if it's underlying set is finite and these objects are also exactly the unitary objects.
-The unitary structure of a finite object in this case is the identity map (so the unitary structure is ``trivial'') -- which does mean that the coherence requirements are immediately satisfied.
+The dagger on the category is given by simultaneously transposing and conjugating the matrices: on objects it is given by taking the dual finiteness space. ${\sf FMat}(\C)$ forms a $\dagger$-isomix category which, furthermore, is $\dagger$-$*$-autonomous.
+An object is in the core if and only if it's underlying finiteness space is finite and these objects are also exactly the unitary objects.
+The unitary structure of a finite object in this case is the identity map (so the unitary structure is ``trivial'') -- which means that the coherence requirements are immediately satisfied.